MMCA

 About the Artist

 Since the early 1990s, Choe U-Ram (b.
-1970) has meticulously designed “anima machines” that produce movement and narrative.
+1970, Seoul, South Korea) has meticulously designed “anima machines” that produce movement and narrative.
 Focusing on how human desires are projected onto technological advancement and evolution, the artist has tapped into the realms of social context, philosophy, and religion over the past 30 years, expanding the scope of his perspective to question the meaning of human existence and symbiosis.

 About the Program